null

 The original Ring doorbell footage can be viewed here, so you can see what happened for yourself.
 Warning: the video may be disturbing to some viewers.

-Hill then hits the gas and speeds toward Brown, who quickly jumps out of the way of the vehicle.
-The Jeep slams into a tree, and Brown is seen running back toward the house.
-He takes a quick spill in the driveway, then continues to run toward the home.
+In the Ring doorbell footage, Brown is seen quickly jumping out of the way of the vehicle.
+The Jeep slams into a tree, and Brown runs back toward the house.
+He takes a quick spill in the driveway and then continues to run toward the home, where his kids were waiting inside.

 In the video, you can hear Brown shouting his address to dispatch before he throws his phone onto a camping chair on the front porch.
 He then dashes inside to grab his duty gun and handcuffs, AL.com reports.